mkarneim/pojobuilder/README.md

 Change Log
 ---------------

-You can find the change log at the [PojoBuilder's release history page].
+You can find the change log at PojoBuilder's [release history page].

 Download
 --------

 PojoBuilder is available for download at [Maven Central] and [Sonatype OSS Maven Repository].

-You might want to download the ```pojobuilder-*-jar-with-dependencies.jar``` which includes the dependent libraries.
+You might want to download the ```[pojobuilder-*-jar-with-dependencies.jar]``` from the [release history page], which includes the dependent libraries.

 Dependencies
 ------------